Twilight float announced for July 25,2019

-We have an Executive Director (currently open) and a Board of Directors consisting of nine members: Kay Drennen, Curt Demuth, Hoyt Hillman, Mark Hughes, Russ Icke, Tom Kneil, Tom Pelikan and Wally Seibel.
-One position is currently open.
+We have a Board of Directors currently consisting of eight members: Kay Drennen, Curt Demuth, Hoyt Hillman, Mark Hughes, Russ Icke, Tom Kneil, Nicole Olson, and Wally Seibel.

 One of the best ways of getting people to care for a river is for them to experience it and take ownership in it and a major way of experiencing a river is to get out on it.
 ARC organizes floats on the river and its tributaries during the spring, summer and fall months (and often a polar bear float in January.)
 The majority of these floats take place along sections of the river in Kansas and Oklahoma though floats elsewhere are possible.
-Our affiliate Chapter in Colorado schedules whitewater activities throughout the year.
-See the section on floats for a calendar, reports and our rules and regulations
+See the section on floats for a calendar, reports and our rules and regulations.